 MONOVA and the Shipyard Pals

-MONOVA is the name of the new museum in North Vancouver which opened in late 2021.
+MONOVA is the name of the museum in North Vancouver which opened in late 2021.
 It’s a great museum full of stories, artifacts and historical information.
-As of the summer of 2022, the museum is open on Thursdays, Fridays, Saturdays and Sundays.
+As of July, 2023, the museum is open on Wednesdays, Thursdays, Fridays, Saturdays and Sundays, plus special days.
 Admission costs $14 for adults, $12 for seniors, and $10 for youth and students.
-Children under the age of 6 are free.
+Children under the age of 5 and Indigenous people are free.

 The Shipyards has been a major shipbuilding area for over 100 years, and ships are still built and maintained there.
 The neighbourhood is home to historical buildings, a pier and a couple of large plazas where events take place at various times of the year.